What are the logical operators?

 Logical operators are used to check multiple conditions.

 For example we want to check in the same time if a variable is bigger than 5 and also to check if another variable is not empty.
-If the conditions are meet than the operator will return true, else it will return false.
+If the conditions are meet, then the operator will return the boolean value true, else it will return false.

 Values that represent false are: